GeethmaNir95/Superstore-Sales-Dashboard/README.md

  - Date/Time slicer for filtering visuls within a selected time range.

 ## Dataset
-The dataset used in this project is a publicly available dataset called in Kaggle.
+The dataset used in this project is a publicly available dataset  in Kaggle.

 Download link: https://www.kaggle.com/datasets/vivek468/superstore-dataset-final

 ## Tools & Technologies
+ -Power BI
+ -DAX, Data Modelling

 ## Key Insights